-To access the JRF, the LEA must notify the West End SELPA - Alternative Service Unit and allow the West End SELPA - Alternative Service Unit to facilitate the process.
+To access the JRF, the LEA must notify the West End SELPA and allow the West End SELPA REST Program Manager and/or In-house Counsel to coordinate the process to access supports and services.
 By involving the West End SELPA in the process, the member LEA will receive access to the JRF as outlined in the Fiscal Allocation Plan.
-Member LEAs are not required to involve the West End SELPA - Alternative Service Unit in due process cases and/or ADR, however, the LEAs will bear 100% of all settlement related expenses for due process and/or ADR cases in which the West End SELPA - Alternative Service Unit is not involved.
+Member LEAs are not required to involve the West End SELPA REST in due process cases and/or ADR, however, the LEAs will bear 100% of all related expenses for due process and/or ADR cases in which the West End SELPA REST is not involved.

 After a settlement agreement has been reached and signed, the involvement of the West End SELPA and additional access to the JRF will cease and be considered concluded for that case.
 Any subsequent IEP meeting, due process filing, and/or ADR will re-start the process.
-Any future due process filing and/or ADR must involve the West End SELPA - Alternative Services Unit in order to access the JRF funds.
+Any future due process filing and/or ADR request must involve the West End SELPA REST Program Manager and/or In-house Counsel in order to access the JRF funds.